Here are 7 of the most common reasons why a woman will break up with a boyfriend for being too dependent on her:

 She then won’t be able to relax and be a real woman (i.e. girly, feminine, emotional, submissive) around him.

-Instead, she will become more stern, withdrawn and essentially behave like ‘the man’ in the relationship.
+Instead, she will become stern, withdrawn and often behave like ‘the man’ in the relationship.

 Before long, she will realize that she is deeply unhappy with the relationship because her boyfriend is way too dependent on her to be the strong one.